yodaddyp/z-index-manager/README.md

 # Z Index Manager
 Simple Sass utility for managing z-indexes with mixins and functions.
-Keeps track of all your layers, and avoid stupidly high z-indexes likee 99999.
+Keeps track of all your layers, and avoid high z-indexes like 99999.

 ## Installation
 Installation through bower